medbalighhamdi/Patterns.DistributedJoins/README.md

 Joiner classes have JoinWith methods.
 JoinWith method:
-   - Fetches entities from local service repository by the provided id list in method parameter.
+   - Fetches entities from the local service repository by the provided ID list in the method parameter.
-   - Returns a mapping of remote entities by local entity id.
+   - Returns a mapping of remote entities by local entity ID.

 ## Join Controller pattern

 JoinController classes have JoinProductWithDistributedData method.
 JoinProductWithDistributedData method:
-  - Conditions join calls based on Join Controls values provided in parameter.
+  - Conditions join calls based on the Join Controls values provided in the method parameter.

 ## Join Controls pattern